okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-new-user-activation/main/index.md

 #### 4. Opens email and copies OTP to your app

 Next the user opens the email and copies the OTP to your app.
 After the OTP is verified the user continues the steps to complete the user registraiton.
 Depending on your org configuration, these steps could included additional required authenticators.
+The OTP flow for Okta email is desribed in detail in the <StackSnippet snippet="emailenrollmentotp" inline />.

 #### 5. Completes registration and activation completion

-TODO ****
+After all the registration steps are coompleted `IdxTransaction` returns a status of `SUCCESS` along with access and ID tokens.
+Your app redirects the user to the default home page for newly registered user.

 ### Integrate the Registration - Activation template